ME-ICA/tedana/docs/governance.rst

 people who also take on leadership roles, but a person can take on a leadership role without also volunteering to be on the steering committee.

-If you are interested in taking over one of these roles, slitting a role, or creating a new leadership role, please talk to some of the current leaders.
+If you are interested in taking over one of these roles, splitting a role, or creating a new leadership role, please talk to some of the current leaders.

 - | Task manager & record keeper: `Dan Handwerker <https://github.com/handwerkerd>`_
   |   Helps write & keep track of notes from meetings
   |   Keeps track of issues or items that should be addressed
-  |   Follows up with people who volunteered to address an item or alerts the
-  |   broader community of known tasks that could use a volunteer
+  |   Follows up with people who volunteered to address an item or alerts the broader community of known tasks that could use a volunteer
 - | MR physics leader `César Caballero-Gaudes <https://github.com/CesarCaballeroGaudes>`_
-  |   Someone who can make sure calculations fit within our understand of MR physics
+  |   Someone who can make sure calculations fit within our understanding of MR physics
   |   Someone who can either answer MRI physics questions related to multi-echo or direct people to where they can find answers
 - | Processing algorithms leader `Eneko Uruñuela <https://github.com/eurunuela>`_ (Decomposiiton) & `Dan Handwerker <https://github.com/handwerkerd>`_ (Metrics & Decision Tree)
   |   Someone who can make sure algorithms are appropriately implemented (or knows enough to delegate to someone who can make sure implementation is good)